 Fairness/equity - implies that the rights of all concerned parties are protected.
 For holding companies, the Board of Directors should not only promote the interest of the stockholders but also that of other stakeholders such as investors and lenders.
 Accountability - involves providing adequate incentives and instilling in the business environment the discipline to act in the best interest of the company.
+Transparency - the availability of information is sought through expansion of public disclosure requirements.

-1 SEC Memorandum Circular No. 19-2016.
+SEC Memorandum Circular No. 19-2016.